Storyblok Raises $80M Series C - Read News

 So far, we have loaded our content from Storyblok, but we cannot directly select the different components.
 To enable Storyblok's Visual Editor, we need to connect the Storyblok Bridge.
 For this tutorial, we will use the new Storyblok Bridge Version 2.
 After loading the bridge, we will need to add a React hook to enable live updating of the story content.
 But not to worry.
 You have already handled the logic to listen to events on the visual editor and load Storyblok JS Bridge by calling an API called <StoryblokStory/> in the previous steps.

-Section titled The Logic to adding the Storyblok Bridge The Logic to adding the Storyblok Bridge
+The Logic to adding the Storyblok Bridge

 Technically, we have completed loading the Storyblok JS Bridge but let's understand the fundamentals from behind the scene.
 We need to add a specific <script> tag to the end of our document whenever we want to enable it.
 It's mostly the case when you're inside the Storyblok editor.
 By wrapping the page in a storyblokEditablecomponent, we also make the page fields like the teaser clickable.